 Raised in the suburbs of Detroit, he attended a litany of Jewish day schools before moving away from home to attend Interlochen Arts Academy.
 At Interlochen, he received the Upstart Crow Award and a Fine Arts Award for Excellence in Theatre.
 Yoni continues to work with Interlochen as a New York Alumni Ambassador.

 New York: Hester Street (Manhattan Theatre Club, dir.
 Sarna Lapine, starring Tovah Feldshuh, Adam Kantor); Right Before I Go (The Town Hall, dir.
 Michael Wilson, starring Vanessa Williams, Lois Smith, Judith Light, Ellen Burstyn, Elizabeth Ashley); Safer Than Home (Theatre Row, dir.
-Ianthe Demos).
-Feinstein’s/54 Below: Kander & Ebb’s The Happy Time: 50th Anniversary Concert (dir.
+Ianthe Demos); International: Animal Farm (Stara Zagora, Bulgaria, dir.
+Veselka Kuncheva; Feinstein’s/54 Below: Ben Lohrberg: Dream with Me, Kander & Ebb’s The Happy Time: 50th Anniversary Concert (dir.
 Michael Rupert, starring Debbie Gravitte, Karen Ziemba, Jim Walton); 54 Sings Jane Eyre; 54 Sings Alice in Wonderland; Matthew McCollum: Songs for the Dead.
 Doghouse Ensemble Theatre: The Nina Variations; Elegies: A Song Cycle; Mass Cycle.
 Pace University: City of Angels (dir.
 Sara Brians); A Little Night Music.
-Pace University International Performance Ensemble Directing class of 2020, alumnus of Interlochen Arts Academy.
+Education: Pace School of Performing Arts, Directing (International Performance Ensemble), Interlochen Arts Academy.

 He is most proud of hijacking his brother’s 1st birthday party to put on his own one-man production of Annie, for which he forced his parents to help him make posters and playbills at age 6.